Kent State vs. Miami (OH) NCAA Football Odds, Plays and Insights | November 27, 2021

 - Kent State is 5-6-0 against the spread this season.

-- The Golden Flashes have an against the spread record of 5-1 in their six games when favored by 1 point or more so far this season.

-- Kent State's games this year have gone over the point total in 36.4% of its opportunities (four times in 11 games with a set point total).
+- Kent State has eclipsed the over/under in 36.4% of its opportunities this year (four times over 11 games with a set point total).

-- When Kent State records more than 21.6 points, it is 5-3 against the spread and 6-2 overall.
+- Kent State is 5-3 against the spread and 6-2 overall this season when the team notches more than 21.6 points.

-- In games that Kent State piles up over 348.3 yards, the team is 5-4 against the spread and 6-3 overall.
+- When Kent State amasses more than 348.3 yards, the team is 5-4 against the spread and 6-3 overall.

-- This year, the Golden Flashes have eight turnovers, five fewer than the RedHawks have takeaways (13).

 - Find the latest spread and moneyline odds for Kent State at SISportsbook.